AI-DI/Brancher/README.md

 # Brancher: A user-centered Python package for differentiable probabilistic inference

-Brancher allows design and train differentiable Bayesian models using stochastic variational inference.
+Brancher allows to design and train differentiable Bayesian models using stochastic variational inference.
 Brancher is based on the deep learning framework PyTorch.

 ## Building probabilistic models ##
 Probabilistic models are defined symbolically.
 Random variables can be created as follows: